 Sleeve & Pant Length

-Long sleeves are the most flattering for portraits.
-Short sleeves are acceptable, especially during warmer months, but try to avoid tank tops or sleeveless shirts.
+Long sleeves are the most flattering for portraits, though short sleeves can be the best option for warmer months.
+Try to avoid tank tops or sleeveless shirts unless that’s truly what you feel most comfortable in.
 Pants are always preferable unless it is specifically a more casual shoot when shorts would be appropriate.
-Dresses and skirts are always great as well!

 Accessories are great- not just because they can liven up a photo, but you can also add and remove them to show different looks.
 Belts, sweaters, headbands, hair clips, scarves, hats, jewelry and shoes are all great accessories to consider.
 For babies or children you can also include things like a special blanket, or even a lovey.
 I do have maternity dresses and flower crowns available for use, so ask me about those if you are interested.